nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3b.
 Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar wife.jar` command to run the application.<br>

-A GUI similar to the below should appear in a few seconds.<br>
+A GUI similar to the below should appear in a few seconds.
    ![Ui](images/UG/Ui_current.png)
 The main application consists of 3 components, namely:
 * Food List